 Types of Psychologists:

 All psycho-specialists are trained as clinical psychologists, with further specializations being:

 They work on entire populations and aim to understand the functioning of memory, thought and perception through lab tests and live trials.

 They study the effects of brain function on behavioral changes and problems.
 They can be lab-based or treat neutrally-impaired patients as clinical specialists.

-They research lifetime behavioral-pattern changes and might focus certain age groups, such as ‘pediatric psychology’.
+They research lifetime behavioral-pattern changes and might focus on certain age groups, such as ‘pediatric psychology’.
+They also assist with developmental disabilities that older adults face, such as dementia and alzheimers, and issues that come with the process of ageing.

 When Should You Visit a Psychologist?

 Aside from PTSD or Post Traumatic Stress Disorder, Bipolar Disorder and major depression sufferers, a visit might also be necessary for those with phobias, unhealthy addictions and unexplained, recurrent headaches.
 Also consult a specialist if you experience sudden outbursts of anger, severe mood swings or a disconnection with people and surroundings.

 Your mental health is just as important as your body.
-Let go of social stigma and do not hesitate to Book an Appointment with a top Psychologist in Lahore, Karachi and Islamabad through oladoc.com.
+Just like your body needs routine checkups, your mind deserves the same.
+Let go of social stigma and do not hesitate to book an appointment with a top Psychologist in Lahore, Karachi and Islamabad through oladoc.com.
 Or call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor to care for your mental health.